 - Completed DS-160

 - Evidence of payment of the MRV application fee (payable on the Visa Information Service website)

 - One photograph that meets the specifications

-- Employee’s Curriculum Vitae
+- Applicant’s Curriculum Vitae

 - Letter on company letterhead explaining the reasons why the employee must be in the U.S. and a description of his/her responsibilities